jugalpaul/localrepo/README.md

-leqarned to push local repo content to remote repo
+learned to push local repo content to remote repo